qwiglydee/otree-advanced-demos/README.md

 - [live trials](trials_live): running series of trials on page with live communication
 - [infinite trials](trials_infinite): running infinite series of trials generated on demand
 - [sliders](sliders): classic sliders real effort task
+- [captcha](captcha): transcribing distorted text from images, which are generated on demand

 # Utils